-Nasturtium (Tropaeolum), are annual herbaceous flowering plants, which can be easily grown in flower gardens, planters and hanging baskets.
+Nasturtium (Tropaeolum), are annual herbaceous flowering plants, that can be easily grown in flower gardens, planters and hanging baskets.
 These plants thrive in sunny areas and prefer well-drained soil.
 The flowers are showy and often grow in intensely bright shades of red, orange and yellow.
 These flowers as well as the young leaves are edible with a peppery taste and are popularly used in salads, as garnishing and decorating desserts.
 Nasturtium seeds are easy to grow from purchased seeds or collected from your own garden.
 Proper collection and storing of these seeds improves successful growth of your plants for the following year.
 This can be accomplished in three easy steps, which will be explained at the end of this post.

 Annual and edible bright orange nasturtium (Trapaeolum), blooms growing in the summer garden